On supported deformations and birational isotriviality: Examples and applications

-In this example we take as $U$ a vector space of one-forms of $Z$ pulled back via $h$, which in this example plays the role of the morphism $h$ of Proposition \ref{esisteY}.
-We note that, using the pullback $h^*\omega_Z$ as in Theorem \ref{birimplicasupp}, it easily follows that the image of the Kodaira-Spencer map at $b$, denoted as always by $\xi_b\in H^1(X_b, T_{X_b})$, is supported on $E_b+R_b$, the critical divisors of $h_b$.
-Note however that $h^0(X_b, \sO_{X_b}(E_b+R_b))>1$ and the components given by the $R_b$ are not parallel to $\sF=T_{X/Z}$.
-Hence we are not in the hypotheses of Theorem \ref{main} and in fact the fibers $X_b$ are not birational from the following result: \begin{prop} The fibers of $f\colon X\to B$ are not birationally equivalent. \end{prop} \begin{proof} Let $Y_b$ be the minimal model of $X_b$.
-By generality, if $X_b$ were birationally equivalent to $X_{b'}$ then $Y_b$ would be biregular to $Y_b'$ and letting $Y:=Y_b$ we would have that $Y$ could be obtained as a double covering of $Z$ through an infinity of distinct morphisms.
-In particular $Y$ would be a surface of general type with an infinite group of automorphisms. \end{proof}
+In this example we take as $U$ a suitable vector space of one-forms of $Y$ pulled back via $h$, which in this example plays the role of the morphism $h$ of Proposition \ref{esisteY}.
+We note that, using the pullback $h^*\omega_Y$ as in Theorem \ref{birimplicasupp}, it easily follows that the image of the Kodaira-Spencer map at $b$, denoted as always by $\xi_b\in H^1(X_b, T_{X_b})$, is supported on $E_b+R_b$, the critical divisors of $h_b$.
+Note however that $h^0(X_b, \sO_{X_b}(E_b+R_b))>1$ and the components given by the $R_b$ are not invariant under $\sF=T_{X/Y}$.
+Hence we are not in the hypotheses of Theorem \ref{main} and in fact the fibers $X_b$ are not birational: \begin{prop} The fibers of $f\colon X\to B$ are not birationally equivalent. \end{prop} \begin{proof} Let $Z_b$ be the minimal model of $X_b$.
+By generality, if $Z_b$ were birationally equivalent to $X_{b'}$ then $Z_b$ would be biregular to $Z_{b'}$ and letting $Z:=Z_b$ we would have that $Z$ could be obtained as a double covering of $Y$ through an infinite number of distinct morphisms.
+In particular $Z$ would be a surface of general type with an infinite group of automorphisms. \end{proof}